vbhup001/snowboard_web/README.md

 I really enjoyed this project and I am working on more small webpages and learning how to use more current libraries such as React.js.

+To have an interactive experience with this webpage on your machine, download my project using the button above and open the "index.html" file!

 I do not own any of the pictures or videos displayed on this webpage.
 All credits go to the respective owners.

 ![Picture 1 of Webpage](/Screenshots/web_1.PNG)